 3. Look to Your ‘House List’ for Repeat Business

-If you really want to turn your holiday direct mail marketing ideas into successful campaigns, target them to your current customers.
+If you really want to turn your holiday direct marketing ideas into successful campaigns, target them to your current customers.
 Your “house list” will provide a number of target audiences.
 Depending upon what products or services you’re featuring this holiday season, you’ll get the best results from pursuing those customers who are most likely to respond.

 If your current customers have been satisfied with your brand in the past, they’re more likely to buy from you again than someone who’s never heard of you or never made a purchase from you before.
 The holiday season is a great opportunity to get repeat business.
 After all, it’s much easier (and less expensive) to keep current customers than it is to find new ones.